mutablelogic/go-client/README.md

 Various options can be passed to the client `New` method to control its behaviour:

 * `OptEndpoint(value string)` sets the endpoint for all requests
-* `OptTimeout(value time.Duration)` sets the timeout on any request, which defaults to 30 seconds
+* `OptTimeout(value time.Duration)` sets the timeout on any request, which defaults to 30 seconds.
+    Timeouts can be ignored on a request-by-request basis using the `OptNoTimeout` option (see below).
-* `OptUserAgent(value string)` sets the user agent string on each API request
+* `OptUserAgent(value string)` sets the user agent string on each API request.
 * `OptTrace(w io.Writer, verbose bool)` allows you to debug the request and response data.
-   When `verbose` is set to true, it also displays the payloads
+    When `verbose` is set to true, it also displays the payloads.
-* `OptStrict()` turns on strict content type checking on anything returned from the API
+* `OptStrict()` turns on strict content type checking on anything returned from the API.
-* `OptRateLimit(value float32)` sets the limit on number of requests per second and the API will sleep to regulate the rate limit when exceeded
+* `OptRateLimit(value float32)` sets the limit on number of requests per second and the API will sleep to regulate the rate limit when exceeded.
 * `OptReqToken(value Token)` sets a request token for all client requests.
-This can be overridden by the client for individual requests using `OptToken`
+This can be overridden by the client for individual requests using `OptToken` (see below).
-* `OptSkipVerify()` skips TLS certificate domain verification
+* `OptSkipVerify()` skips TLS certificate domain verification.
-* `OptHeader(key, value string)` appends a custom header to each request
+* `OptHeader(key, value string)` appends a custom header to each request.

 ## Usage with a payload

 The first argument to the `Do` method is the payload to send to the server, when set.
 You can create a payload using the following methods:

 * `client.NewRequest()` returns a new empty payload which defaults to GET.
 * `client.NewJSONRequest(payload any, accept string)` returns a new request with a JSON payload which defaults to POST.
 * `client.NewMultipartRequest(payload any, accept string)` returns a new request with a Multipart Form data payload which defaults to POST.
 * `client.NewFormRequest(payload any, accept string)` returns a new request with a Form data payload which defaults to POST.

 For example,